Gorsuch: Criticism of judges -- including Trump's -- 'disheartening'

 "Anyone is anyone," Gorsuch said.

-Blumenthal pressed Gorsuch on the President's tweets, including one in which he called a federal judge who ruled against his travel ban last month a "so-called judge."
+Blumenthal pressed Gorsuch on the President's tweets, including one in which he called the federal judge who ruled against his travel ban last month a "so-called judge."

 Asked how he would feel if the President called him the same thing, Gorsuch declined to talk about "specific cases ... that might come before me" but judges getting criticized in general.